gianarb/gianarb.github.com/_posts/2017-06-06-container-security-immutability.markdown

 categories: [post]
 img: /img/builder.gif
 img: /img/container-security.png
-tags: [docker, scaledocker]
+tags: [docker, scaledocker, security, docker captain, ebook, book, learn, deploy]
 summary: "Docker, container and immutability.
 Have an immutable system has advantages not only from deploy, release and scalability point of view but also from security side.
 Deploy and build a new release quickly and high frequency improve the way you trust your provisioning system.
 Have the old environment still running and ready to be rolled back is another good point."
-changefreq: yearly
 ---

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">55 pages